 - Sugar-Free Plain Yogurt (no fruit, no nuts)

-During this phase the patient will begin to transition from clear liquids to soft foods (phase 3).
-During this phase, you should focus on having enough protein while still taking in at least 64 ounces.
+During this phase, the patient will begin to transition from clear liquids to soft foods (phase 3).
+During this stage, you should focus on having enough protein while still taking in at least 64 ounces.
 Aim for 60-70 grams a day or 75-80 if you are a male.

 NOTE: If you are lactose intolerant, you may substitute rice or soy milk for cow’s milk.